Bicycles and small wheels

 Knee and elbow guards are designed to protect these vulnerable parts of a child’s body which research shows are common points of contact when children fall.
 They are very important for skateboarding - skateboarders and roller bladers commonly land on their elbows and knees.
 This type of fall is also likely with scooter users.

 Cyclists and wheeled pedestrians of all ages are allowed to ride on footpaths and shared paths in WA.
 When riding on the footpath or a shared pathway, you must ride single file and give way to pedestrians and others using the paths.
 Cyclists may also ride on cycle paths, which are to be ridden on exclusively by bicycles.

-- Children should avoid riding on busy streets and riding at night.
+- Understand when it is safe to cross the road and to avoid riding on busy streets or riding at night.

-- Teach children to dismount and walk their bikes and small wheeled devices when crossing the street, crosswalk or railway crossings.
+- Dismount and walk their bikes and small wheeled devices when crossing the street, crosswalk or railway crossings.